Jordan Eberle: Major junior

-Eberle debuted with the Pats in 2006–07, scoring 55 points and a team-high 28 goals as a rookie.
-He added two goals and seven points in six games against the Swift Current Broncos in the opening round of the 2007 WHL playoffs, but was sidelined for the entirety of the second round against the Medicine Hat Tigers with a virus.
-Eberle started his second major junior season by earning WHL Player of the Month honours for October 2007, totalling sixteen goals and 26 points over sixteen games for the Pats.
-He had missed two games early in the season with tonsillitis, before scoring a hat trick in his return on October 6, 2007, against the Moose Jaw Warriors.
-Eberle later represented Team WHL against Russia in the 2007 ADT Canada-Russia Challenge in late November.
+Eberle debuted with the Pats in the 2006–07 season, scoring 55 points and a team-high 28 goals as a rookie.
+He added two goals and seven points in six games against the Swift Current Broncos in the opening round of the 2007 WHL playoffs but was sidelined for the entirety of the second round against the Medicine Hat Tigers due to a virus.
+Eberle started his second major junior season by earning WHL Player of the Month honours for October 2007, totalling 16 goals and 26 points over 16 games for the Pats.
+He missed two games early in the season with tonsillitis, before scoring a hat-trick in his return on October 6, 2007, against the Moose Jaw Warriors.
+Eberle scored a goal while representing Team WHL against Russia in the 2007 ADT Canada-Russia Challenge to help his team secure a 4-2 series win.
 Midway through the season, he was chosen to compete in the 2008 CHL Top Prospects Game in Edmonton.

-Eberle finished 2007–08 with a team-high 42 goals and 75 points.
+Eberle finished the 2007–08 season with a team-high 42 goals and 75 points.
 His 42 goals accounted for one-fifth of his team's scoring and marked the first time a Pats player hit the forty-goal mark since Matt Hubbauer scored 48 in 2001–02.
-It also tied for fourth in league scoring with Drayson Bowman of the Spokane Chiefs.
-He was selected to the WHL East First All-Star Team and received the Doc Seaman Trophy as WHL Scholastic Player of the Year (beating out defenceman Jared Cowen of the Spokane Chiefs).
+He also tied Drayson Bowman of the Spokane Chiefs for fourth in league scoring.
+He was selected to the WHL East First All-Star Team and received the Doc Seaman Trophy as WHL Scholastic Player of the Year.

-Eberle had started the 2007–08 season ranked seventh among WHL skaters in the NHL Central Scouting Bureau's preliminary rankings for the 2008 NHL Entry Draft.
-At mid-season, he was ranked 24th among North American skaters, then dropped to 33rd in the NHL CSS's final rankings.
-Director of NHL Central Scouting E. J. McGuire described Eberle as a scorer whose strengths are his skating and stickhandling.
+Eberle had started the season ranked seventh among WHL skaters in the NHL Central Scouting Bureau's preliminary rankings for the 2008 NHL entry draft.
+At the midpoint of the season, he was ranked 24th among North American skaters, but he was dropped to 33rd in the NHL's final rankings.
+The Sports Network described Eberle as the "smartest offensive players in the draft."
+During the season, Eberle competed in his second ADT Canada–Russia Challenge for Team WHL in 2008.
 He was selected in the first round, 22nd overall, by the Edmonton Oilers.
-Having grown up in Regina, Eberle was a childhood fan of the Oilers, even after his family moved to Calgary at fourteen years old.
-After being selected, he commented in an interview, "If I had to pick one pick, [the Oilers] would have been it."
+Having grown up in Regina, Eberle was a childhood fan of the Oilers, even after his family moved to Calgary.

-Eberle competed in his second ADT Canada–Russia Challenge for Team WHL in 2008.
 After completing the 2008–09 WHL season with a team-leading 74 points in 61 games, Eberle was signed to a three-year, entry-level contract with the Oilers on March 23, 2009.